krobbi/funcy/readme.md

 as integers.

 ## Standard Library
-The following standard libraries are available to all Funcy programs.
-To include a standard library, include a path starting with a double slash, e.g.
+The following standard libraries and intrinsic functions are available to all Funcy programs.
+To include a standard library or intrinsic function, include the name shown in the heading, e.g. `include "//std.fy";` or `include "intrinsics:putChr";`.

-`include "//std.fy";`.
+Intrinsic functions are low-level functions that cannot be implemented in Funcy.
+Instead, these functions are written in the implementation language (Python) where they generate code directly.

+### `intrinsics:putChr`
+The `putChr(character)` intrinsic function.
+Put `character` to the standard output and return it.

 ### `//math.fy`
 A library of functions for mathematical operations.